holgerd77/django-dynamic-scraper/docs/getting_started.rst

 	class ArticleItem(DjangoItem):
 	    django_model = Article

-As you can see, there are three foreign key fields defined in the two models referencing DDS models.
+As you can see, there is one foreign key field defined in each model referencing DDS models.
-The :ref:`scraper` is provided in the ``NewsWebsite`` model class, defining how articles are beeing scraped.
-The ``NewsWebsite`` class has also a reference to the :ref:`scraper_runtime` DDS model, which saves runtime information about the scraper, e.g. if the scraper is active or not.
-These two classes are separate to be more flexible with your model design, e.g. imagine a superclass ``NewsWebsiteGroup`` containing the scraper for different ``NewsWebsite`` items, each having its own runtime.
-The ``NewsWebsite`` model class has another important field: ``url``.
-From this location, news articles are being scraped.
+The ``NewsWebsite`` class has a reference to the :ref:`scraper_runtime` DDS model, which saves the runtime information about the scraping process, e.g. the url to be scraped or information if the scraper is active or not.

 The ``Article`` class to store scraped news articles also has one extra mandatory field called ``checker_runtime``, referencing the :ref:`scheduler_runtime` class from the DDS models.
 An object of this class stores